 Why 100% Natural Soap?

 I realised the only way to source soaps and shampoos I was totally happy with was to make them myself - complete control over every single ingredient!
-The result is soap which is effective, gentle and moisturising, but above all doesn’t contain a single “nasty”!
+There's no need for synthetic ingredients when 100% natural oils and botanicals work really well and produce soap which is effective, gentle and moisturising, with loads of lather, but doesn’t contain a single “nasty”!

 What actually IS Soap?

 Simply put, soap is the result of combining an acid with an alkali.
-The alkali used to make a bar of soap is lye (aka caustic soda, aka sodium hydroxide) and the acid is any oil (coconut oil, olive oil etc).
+The alkali used to make a bar of soap is lye (aka caustic soda, aka sodium hydroxide) and the acid is any oil (coconut oil, olive oil, shea butter etc).